rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ### [Garden][garden]

 ![Garden](garden_scaled_1.png)
-_A couple of trees growing and basking in the sun where every leaf is simulated_
+_A couple of trees growing and basking in the sun_

 [Garden][garden] is a procedural tree-growing, strategical ecosystem-restoration and biological simulation game with an infinite amount of plant species where every leaf is simulated, and the natural resources are scarce.
-Every specimen is unique, as the plant growth depends on the light individual leaves receive, surrounding obstacles, and much more.
+Every specimen is unique, as the plants grow by responding to the live changes in the environment.
-The player has to balance many complex mechanics to sustain plant life and go forward in the game.
+The player has to balance many complex mechanics to sustain life and go forward in the game.

 The game and the custom engine are developed in Rust with an OpenGL backend.
-Garden developers (temporary name) are preparing for a demo release in a couple of months by tying everything together into a coherent experience and adding more features that an actual game would have.
+Garden developers (temporary name) are preparing for a demo release in a couple of months by tying everything together into a coherent experience.
 The game is also continually optimized to run on less powerful GPUs, so that everyone can enjoy it.

 The following changes occured in October:

-- **Supporting the creation of a near-infinite variety of plant species**
+- Supporting the creation of a near-infinite variety of plant species

-    Achieved through treating branch segments as Markov chains (enabling different growth speeds and probabilities for other segment types' growth from one another) and simulating photosynthesis in the plant as an electrical circuit (enabling sugar storage in the form of root vegetables, for example).
+    Achieved through treating branch segments as Markov chains (enabling different growth speeds and probabilities for other segment types' growth from one another) and simulating photosynthesis as an electrical circuit (enabling sugar storage in the form of root vegetables, for example).

     *Read the detailed
     step-by-step explanation in the
     [latest devlog].*
-- **Concrete brick destruction mechanics**
+- Concrete brick destruction mechanics

-    In the absence of fertile ground, concrete bricks can be broken down into rubble, where seedlings can grow and flourish into trees.
-Dust particles for the animation that appears upon breaking, as well as the debris, were also added to the game.
+    Dust particles for
-- **Almost completed saving and loading**
+    the animation that appears upon breaking, as well as the debris, were also added to the game.

-    Saving and loading work for most parts of the game, but it's a large-scale architectural task for such a complex game (with nuances around physics and plant data), so it's not complete yet.
+- Saving and loading are almost complete

-- **The addition of a watering can**
+- The addition of a watering can
-- **Smoother soil and debris outlines**
+- Smoother soil and debris outlines

 Follow the developers [@logicsoup] and [@epcc10] on Twitter for more updates.